-In case you haven’t noticed, smart phones are everywhere these days!
+In case you haven’t noticed, smart phones are everywhere.

-With the trend of smartphone usage and web browsing growing, it has been predicted that by 2014 mobile phone internet usage will overtake desktop usage.
+With the trend of smartphone usage and web browsing growing, mobile phone internet usage has basically overtaken desktop usage.
 With the world of technology and website browsing changing so rapidly, people are still designing their websites to work on desktop computers and ignoring mobile users.

 That sucks because it’s not hard to create a responsive design – especially with a solid WordPress Theme that has all of the customization options.